 Each year we lose an average of 1lb of lean muscle.
-Now that may not sound like much, but when you bear in mind that muscle is the one thing we have control of that drives your metabolism, we want to keep as much of it as possible.
+Now that may not sound like much, but when you bear in mind that muscle is the one thing we have control of that drives your metabolism, we want to keep as much of it as possible for health and fitness.
 Not only that but studies show the more of our muscle we can take with us in to later life the longer and the better our quality of life is likely to be.

 So, is there anything we can do to future proof our bodies?